sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

     ````

     When a Fake is generated for the `DateTime` class (you'll see shortly how to do this) a `Shim` class is created to _shim_ concrete methods. (_Stubs_ are also created to _stub_ out interfaces).
 The test uses the _shim_ to inject code to calls to the concrete method.
 In this case, the _shim_ is for the `DateTime` class (hence the name `ShimDateTime`).
 The method to intercept is the `NowGetter` - or the `get` method of the `Now` property.
 This code is telling the runtime to
-    look for calls to `DateTime.Now` and to intercept the calls, injecting the lambda supplied - in this case, return `time` which is set to a well known time.
+    look for calls to `DateTime.Now` and to intercept the calls, injecting the lambda supplied - in this case, return `time` which is set to a well-known time.

     This makes testing any code that calls `DateTime.Now` much easier, since the test knows the value that this call is going to return.
 This only works within the context of the `ShimsContext`.